sourcegraph/handbook/content/departments/people-talent/people-ops/tools/bamboohr.md

 ![Steps to creating a profile](https://storage.googleapis.com/sourcegraph-assets/handbook/PeopleTeam/BambooInternal/BambooStep2.png)

 Complete as many of the fields possible.
 Look at the next section to know which fields we complete and how.
-Keep in minf that when creating a profile manually, the Options and Commission fields don't appear.
+Keep in mind that when creating a profile manually, the Options and Commission fields don't appear.
 You will need to go to the profile after it's been created to complete those missing fields.

 ## Profile Fields and how to complete them